IhsanKhaliq/spatiotemporaldynamics/README.md

 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 <!-- badges: end -->

-# Spatiotemporaldynamics of Ascochyta blight in chickpea
+# Spatiotemporal dynamics of Ascochyta blight in chickpea

 The goal of of this project is to investigate the spatiotemporal development of Ascochyta blight from primary infection foci, and to investigate the key environmental factors influencing disease progress in space and time